skanti/libcmaes/README.md

 It takes literally 5 minutes to go through the code and understand the linear computational path.
 Other templated libraries require hours (if not days) to really unravel the computational path.

-It is possible to watch the convergence online.
-That is, the cost-function is plotted via gnuplot interval-wise.
-I found this very partical.

 ## Performance and Optimization
 The heavy duty work is mostly done by Intel MKL BLAS level 2 and BLAS level 3.
 One eigenvalue/eigenvector decomposition for real symmetric matrices is done by Intel MKL LAPACK module ```dsyevd``` - which uses the 'divide-and-conquer' algorithm that computes different results than the standard method but it is faster for larger matrices.

-Here is a little info about critical methods in the main thread (in the right order):
+Here is a little info about critical methods in the main thread:

 ```N```= Number of parameters.
 (Usually < 200)